samsuzie/datascienceproj/README.md

 #Titanic Spaceship
-Predicted which passengers are transported to an alternate dimension.A
+Predicted which passengers are transported to an alternate dimension.